 Scope of Access Control Entries¶

 Access control entries can have different scopes in which they apply.
 In Symfony, there are basically two different scopes:

 - Class-Scope: These entries apply to all objects with the same class.

-- Object-Scope: This was the scope solely used in the previous chapter, and it only applies to one specific object.
+- Object-Scope: This was the scope solely used in the previous article, and it only applies to one specific object.